Hithaishikn123/Hithaishiknbpc/README.md

 }

-//wacp to check if a number is divisible by 5
+//6 wacp to check if a number is divisible by 5

 #include <stdio.h>